HandongHCI/HandongHCI.github.io/Courses/HFE_Essays.md

 ### Announcement
 - This essay topics might be changed over time, but not updated in this site yet.
+- Due date for each essay assignment will be noticed in the LMS ([lms.handong.edu](lms.handong.edu)).
-- Therefore, please double-check LMS.handong.edu.
+- Therefore, please double-check the LMS.

 ### General Guidelines for Writers
 - Find guidelines about the essay writing from [here](HFE00.md#philosophy-about-essay-writing).